Bournemouth, Christchurch and Poole (BCP) Council Services

 Family Information Directory provides information on local organisations, services, childcare, activities and events relevant to families.

-SENDIASS (formerly known as the The Parent Partnership) stands for Special Educational Needs and Disabilities Information, Advice and Support Service.
-This dedicated service is for children and young people up to 25 years old with Special Education Needs and Disabilities and their families.
+SENDiass4BCP is a dedicated advice and support service for children and young people up to 25 years old with Special Education Needs and Disabilities and their families.
 Young people can also access the service independently from their parents.
 The service is impartial, confidential, and free.

 SEND Local Offer provides information on services and activities for children and young people up to 25 years old with Special Educational Needs and Disabilities.